 Here is a 5-minute sample video on a computer from 1120.

 Here is a 3-minute sample video with a white board from

 an 1120 class at a different school (but they didn't introduce themselves, and they didn't list or review the topic).

-Please keep your video to 5 minutes or less.
+Aim to keep your video to 5 minutes or less if possible.